 Berry Quinoa Breakfast Bowl

-Ok, so do you think eating quinoa for breakfast as a sweet dish is at best pretty weird and at worse down right disgusting?
+Ok, so do you think a bowl of quinoa for breakfast is at best pretty weird and at worst downright disgusting?

 Berry Quinoa Breakfast Bowl